CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Exceptions/data/command-exception.md

 ### Category

-The category of the exception, which is used to categorise an exception if there are multiple reasons that the exception can occur.
+The category of the exception, which is used to categorise an exception based on the type of data source used.

 For `CommandException` there are the following categories: